Optimal transport-based machine learning to match specific patterns: application to the detection of molecular regulation patterns in omics data: Discussion

 During the first stage, an optimal optimal transport plan~$P$ and mapping in $\Theta$ are learned from the data using the Sinkhorn-Knopp algorithm and a mini-batch gradient descent.
 During the second stage, $P$ is exploited to derive either co-clusters or several sets of matched elements.

 As in~\cite{megret:inserm-02512089}, the motivation of our study is to shed light on the interaction between mRNAs and miRNAs based on data collected in the striatum of HD model knock-in mice~\cite{Langfelder2016, Langfelder2018}.
 Each data point takes the form of multi-dimensional profile.
-The biological hypothesis is that if a miRNA induces the degradation of a target mRNA or blocks its translation into proteins, or both, then the profile of the former should be similar to minus the profile of the latter --- this particular form of affine relationship drives the definition of model $\Theta$.
+The strong biological hypothesis is that if a miRNA induces the degradation of a target mRNA or blocks its translation into proteins, or both, then the profile of the former should be similar to minus the profile of the latter --- this particular form of affine relationship drives the formulation of a loosened hypothesis and definition of model $\Theta$.
 The fact that the algorithm learns from the data a best element in $\Theta$ provides more flexibility than in~\cite{megret:inserm-02512089}.

 The simulation study reveals on the one hand that WTOT-SCC2 works overall better than WTOT-SCC1, but that the co-clustering task can be very challenging in the presence of many irrelevant data points (data points that do not interact).
 On the other hand, it shows that the performances of WTOT-matching are satisfying.

-A brief illustration on real data is given.
-The complete data analysis will be presented in a separate article (in preparation).
+An illustration on real data is given.
+The results are biologically relevant and illustrate how our algorithm strikes a good balance between two moderately and highly selective, competing algorithms.
+Our findings lead to reconsidering the formerly-expressed view on a limited role of miRNA regulation in the striatum of HD mice on a systems level~~\cite{megret:inserm-02512089}.

+In conclusion, there are several directions for future work.
+First, we will develop a similar study to better understand miRNA regulation in the \textit{cortex} of HD model mice (ongoing project).
+Second, we will evaluate the performances of our algorithms by simulation studies based on a simulation scheme \textit{learned} from the real data so as to better mimic their law (ongoing project).
+Third, we will put our algorithms into the general context of co-clustering and matching of datasets and carry out more benchmark tests and comparisons.